zakodium-oss/react-ocl-nmr/README.md

 - molfile: original molfile
 - setMolfile: callback allowing to define an updated molfile when hydrogens are expanded
 - setSelectedAtom: callback when an atom is clicked.
 The value contains the diastereotopicID
+- setHoverAtom: callback when an atom is hovered.
+The value contains the diastereotopicID
 - highlights: array of diastereotopicID

 ## Demo of the project